-Tanya Plibersek is the Shadow Minister for Education and Training, Shadow Minister for Women and Federal Member for Sydney
+Tanya Plibersek is the Shadow Minister for Education and Training and Federal Member for Sydney

 During the 45th Parliament, Tanya held the position of Deputy Leader of the Opposition and Deputy Leader of the Federal Parliamentary Labor Party.

 Tanya was previously the Shadow Minister for Foreign Affairs and International Development in the 44th Parliament.
 In government, Tanya was Minister for Health.
 Her other ministerial appointments have included Minister for Medical Research, Minister for Social Inclusion, Minister for Human Services, Minister for the Status of Women, and Minister for Housing.